servetadil/Checkout/README.md

 ### Install project via Visual Studio IIS Express :
-If you prefer to run project via Visual Studio without any Docker containers :
+If you prefer to run the project via Visual Studio without any Docker containers :

-First you should set your Sql connection string in Checkout.PaymentGateway.Api project appsettings.json :
+First, you should set your Sql connection string in Checkout.PaymentGateway.Api project appsettings.json :

 ```